isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-07-01-post-the-art-of-movement-dance-on-the-singapore-stage.md

 ---
 #### **Tara Tan** profiles five trailblazers of the Singapore dance scene who have pushed the envelope and created a unique Singaporean dance identity.

+Dancers from the Singapore Dance Theatre take on contemporary ballet hits such as  Finnish choreographer Jorma Elo’s Glow-Stop.
+Courtesy of Singapore Dance Theatre.

 “The strange thing about all these gestures, these angular, sudden, jerky postures, these syncopated inflexions formed at the back of the throat, these musical phrases cut short, the sharded flights, rustling branches, hollow drum sounds, robot creaking, dances of animated puppets, is that: through the maze of gestures, postures, airborne cries, through their  gyrations and turns, leaving not even the smallest area of stage space unused, the meaning of a new bodily language no longer based on words but on signs emerges."

 — Antonin Artaud (The Theatre and its Double: Essays by Antonin Artaud;  Translated by Victor Corti, London: Calder Publications, 1970)